 76ers' Joel Embiid: Will be game-time call

-Embiid (back) will be a game-time call for Saturday's game against Oklahoma City, Tim Bontemps of ESPN reports.
+Embiid (back) will be a game-time call for Monday's matchup with the Rockets, Sixers reporter Jessica Camerato reports.

-Nothing new here, as Embiid was listed as questionable on the initial report, but it looks as though his status will come down to a true game-time decision.
-The big man has been dealing with soreness in his back of late, but he's only missed one of the Sixers' last nine contests, and he played 35 minutes against the Pacers on Thursday night.
+As was the case Saturday against the Thunder, Embiid will go through a pregame workout before his status is determined.
+The big man has missed just one game since the start of January, but he continues to be bothered by soreness in his back, Given that he's played 35 and 34 minutes, respectively, over the last two games, if Embiid is cleared to play, he likely won't face a strict minutes limitation.

 More News